Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 Finally, as an additional security measure, consider the following: our containers contain all the code required to execute our model, and our model and data should run entirely locally.
 Therefore, we can disable internet access to our containers without losing functionality.
 And this reduces the risk that some untrusted code tries to send our data offsite.
-The way I have implemented this in `docker-compose,yml` is by configuring a custom network that only has access to other containers.
+The way I have implemented this in `docker-compose.yml` is by configuring a custom network that only has access to other containers.
 Then, we assign this network to each service.
 For example: